entroform/stack-up.js/README.md

 # stack-up.js

-A simple javascript plugin to help you create cascading grid layouts.
+A simple and fast javascript plugin to help you create fixed-width and variable-height grid layout.

 ## Getting started